ward/run/books/faster-road-racing.md

 1. general aerobic, increases overall fitness
 2. recovery to get ready again for the workouts

+### Lactate Threshold

+LT pace is the pace at which you produce the exact amount of lactate that your body manages to clear.
+Once you go past it, you will end up with too much lactate acid in your body.
+It is the pace you can race at for an hour when properly rested.
+LT workouts should be comfortably hard.

+To train it, he considers four different types of workouts.
+Common wisdom used to be to train at LT pace.
+More recent studies say slightly faster than LT pace.

+1. Classic Tempo Run.
+LT pace to 6s/km faster than LT pace.
+Steady block of 20 to 40 minutes.
+2. LT intervals (also called cruise intervals).
+LT pace to 6s/km faster than LT pace.
+Several smaller blocks in order to get in some more time at the effort.
+Recovery length does not seem to be defined in the book.
+3. LT hills.
+LT effort based on HR.
+(80-91% of max heart rate _or_ 75-88% of heart rate reserve)
+4. Change-of-Pace Tempo Run.
+Alternating between slightly harder (3-9s/km) than LT and slightly lower (6s/km) than LT for 20 to 45 minutes.
+First fast one should be ~4 minutes, subsequent ones 1-4 minutes.
+Slow ones should be at least 4 minutes.
+Also possible when terrain goes up and down: hard uphill, back off a bit downhill.

 ## Chapter 3: Supplementary Training (p55)

 Optimize training with supplementary workouts (strength, flexibility, other